LaunchCodeEducation/java-web-dev-curriculum/content/controllers-and-routing/reading/controllers-with-forms/_index.md

 ## Check Your Understanding

 {{% notice green Question "rocket" %}}
-From the list below, which annotations are applied above a controller class.
+Which annotation is applied above a controller class?

 1. `@Controller`